TeWu/GmailAttachmentsExtractor/README.md

 Step 1
 -------
 Now you need to generate `credentials.json` file, with Gmail API OAuth2 credentials.
-You can generate the file however you like, but the easiest way is to go to the [Gmail API Quickstart page][gmail-api-quickstart], click the blue "Enable the Gmail API" button, and follow the wizard (select "Desktop app", then click the "DOWNLOAD CLIENT CONFIGURATION" button).
+You can generate the file however you like, but if you are unsure how to do this, I've made [a visual guide][visguide_gmail_oauth_cred_gen], that will guide you trough the process.
+Alternatively you can follow the official Google guides, first [guide to creating a project and enabling the API][google_create_project], and then [guide to creating credentials][google_create_credentials].
 When you have your `credentials.json` file, put it in the same directory as `GmailAttachmentsExtractor.jar` file, open terminal, change to the directory with `GmailAttachmentsExtractor.jar` file, and run:

 ```